Mango Study Participants Needed

 Risks

 The committee at Loma Linda University that reviews human studies (Institutional Review Board) has determined that participating in this study could expose you to minimal risk.
 Some of the foreseeable risks or discomforts of your participation include discomfort, bruising or bleeding from the A1C (finger prick) test and blood draw, and potential allergic reaction to the mangos.
+There is a risk of breach of confidentiality.
+This risk will be minimized by deindentifying your research record, and keeping records protected by encryption, passwords, and/or in locked offices.
+Only authorized personnel will have access to the study data.

 Benefits

 You may or may not benefit from this study.
 However, it is hoped that the information learned from this study will benefit other people in the future.
-Additionally, your results from a variety of tests and assessments will be provided to you at the completion of the study.

 Results